• Skip to primary navigation

 • You’re going to slice off the tops and bottoms and place the orange cut side down.
 Use your knife to cut down along with side of the orange, removing the peel and white pith in strips.
 Flip it over to get any bits you missed on the bottom.
 Make sure all the white pith is removed.
 Cut the orange in half top to bottom.
 Place the halves cut side down and slice into half moons.

-• Next you slice the avocado.
+• Step 3: Slice the avocado.

 • First slice the avocado all the way around in half and separate the halves.
 Carefully thwack the knife (technical term) into the pit and twist to remove.
 Cut the avocado into slices crosswise.
 The slices around the pit might break into two but that’s fine.
 We just want slices similar in size to the citrus slices for easy eating.
 Who doesn’t love easy eating?

-• Now you plate it all up!
+• Step 4: Plate it all up!

 • Layer the citrus and avocado slices together and sprinkle with flaky sea salt (keep in mind the feta or olives will also add some saltiness).
 Strew the pickled red onion over the fruit, letting any excess vinegar dribble onto the plate (this and this oil make the dressing).
 Cut or crumble the feta and the chopped pistachios all over and drizzle with extra virgin olive oil.
 And you’re done!
 Dig in!